kubeflow/website/content/docs/guides/pipelines/pipelines-metrics.md

++++
+title = "Pipeline metrics"
+description = "Log and visualize pipeline metrics." weight = 3 toc = true

+[menu.docs]
+  parent = "pipelines"
+  weight = 6
++++
 This page is for component author to log metrics from the component.
-For details about how to build your own component, please see [Editing Build Your Own Component](/content/docs/guides/pipelines/build-component.md).
+For details about how to build your own component, please see [Editing Build Your Own Component](/docs/guides/pipelines/build-component).

 ## Overview of Metrics
 Kubeflow Pipeline supports scalar metrics logging.
 Component author can write a list of metrics to describe the performance of the model to a local file which will later be uploaded as run-time metrics by the pipeline agent.
 The uploaded metrics will be visualized in the experiment runs table in the pipeline UI.